 Pekoe tips of the Dabai cultivar is the same silvery white downy shoots that are used for Silver Needles, that is why the lighter colour to begin with.

 Unlike other mass market products that are also scented with real jasmine flowers, we use a lot more flowers than tea, and a total of 7 rounds of scenting, to allow each kernel of these small beads to fully absorb the aromatic oils that are released in the brief moments when the small white flowers begin to open their tiny, delicate petals.

 7 rounds of scenting

-In each round of scenting, pre-blossom buds are laid in between thin layers of the green tea.
-The biological heat trapped in-between the half-meter high sandwich tricks the snow white buds into blooming.
-One key skill to master in scenting with flowers this way is to optimise the duration to allow for maximum absorption of the bouquet essence while refraining from rotting the fragile blossoms with the heat and moisture generated.
-At the end of each round, after the flowers are separated from the pearls, the wetted tealeaves have to be taken through drying to be ready for the subsequent round.
+To avoid quality loss the scenting master must quite immediately dry the pile and separate the flowers from the tea.
+Otherwise, the little beads just turn dark, as you can see in the lower grade products.
+One key skill to master in scenting with flowers this way is to optimise the duration to allow for maximum absorption of the bouquet essence.
+At the end of each round, after the flowers are separated from the pearls, the wetted tealeaves have to be taken through drying to be ready for a subsequent round of scenting.

-Repeating this step intensifies the pure jasmine aroma for the tea on one hand, and ensures thorough penetration of aromatic matters into the core of the beads.
+Repeating this step intensifies the pure jasmine aroma for the tea on one hand, and ensures thorough penetration of aromatic matters into the core of the beads on another.
 Doing it seven times is extremely rare in the trade, because not only does each round costs labour and materials, but also the risk of ruining a complete lot in any one of the intricate steps.